tomwenseleers/export/README.md

   quality to Microsoft Word, Powerpoint, HTML, Latex or various other bitmap or vector formats using a single command.
 * Fully editable Powerpoint vector format output, enabling manual tidy-up of plot layout.
-* Save the output of statistical analysis in R as tables in Word, PowerPoint or HTML documents.
+* Save the output of statistical analysis in R as tables in Word, PowerPoint, Latex or HTML documents.
 * Customize formatting of R outputs.

 Installation